UK School of Music

 Cutting across all of these musical changes has been a technological transformation that continues to alter how we engage with, compose, teach, and perform music.
 Radio, film, television, and the ongoing digital revolution have opened sound worlds to us, created opportunities for musical expression, and provided musicians with professional tools unimaginable in 1918.
 Yet the ageless necessity of practicing and mastering one’s voice, instrument, craft, and discipline persists.

 The University of Kentucky’s School of Music – internationally recognized for excellence in performance, music education, and research in music – has played an important part in the development of musical life in Kentucky and beyond since 1918.
-During this 100th anniversary year of our beloved School, we will honor that past but also welcome a new era of music at UK through performances, concerts, workshops, and lectures.
-We will be joined by renowned guest artists and School of Music alumni as we share our story here on campus, across the state, and around the world.
+During the 100th anniversary year of our beloved School, we honored that past but also welcomed a new era of music at UK through performances, concerts, workshops, and lectures.
+We were joined by renowned guest artists and School of Music alumni as we shared our story here on campus, across the state, and around the world.

-We invite you to join us as we commemorate our centenary and set the course for our next century.
+We invite you to join us in our 101st season, setting the course for our next century.

 Stanley C. Pelkey, Ph.D.